Learning Navigation Behaviors End-to-End with AutoRL: RESULTS

 \subsubsection{P2P}

-The P2P generalization results are consistent to the path following's.
-The shaped policy has highest success rates (up to 56\% higher than non-shaped and up to 41\% higher than APF) across all environments, and exhibits smooth forward motion, while the failure cases are mostly due to complex static obstacles.
-APF has slightly higher success rates than the non-shaped policy (Fig. \ref{fig:genSuccP2P}).
-Once again, the non-shaped policy exhibits twirling behavior, leading to low success rate and high path lengths (Fig. \ref{fig:genPathP2P}).
+Fig. \ref{fig:genSuccP2P} shows that P2P's generalization results are consistent with path following's.
+The AutoRL policy's success rate of 89\% is highest (on average 71\%, 26\%, and 27\% higher than APF, DWA, and BC respectively) across all environments.
+AutoRL exhibits smooth forward motion, while the failure cases are mostly due to complex static obstacles.
+Once again, despite promising success rate of 86.5\%, the hand-tuned policy exhibits twirling, leading to high path lengths and subpar performance in noisy conditions.